|Date:||23 August 2012|

 Developers often use Twitter to point out exciting new libraries, or share mistakes that might also catch others.
-But sometimes we are less positive and simply use Twitter to complain, as I did on Tuesday when I noticed that different weather radars on Radarmatic were not consistent in how they positioned storms.
+But sometimes we are less constructive and simply use Twitter to complain, as I did on Tuesday when I noticed that different weather radars on Radarmatic were not consistent in how they positioned storms.

 Sobering to scroll around radarmatic.com and look at a 1 storm from several different Doppler radars—they all put it different places!— Brandon Rhodes (@brandon_rhodes) August 21, 2012